 2 Tablespoons chili powder

-1 Tablespoon dry mustard
+1 Tablespoon dry mustard1/4 teaspoon salt

 4 green tomatoes